-While desirable, they’re also quite expensive, retailing right now for £230 (circa AU$430).
+While desirable, they’re also quite expensive, retailing right now for £230 (~AU$450).
 If you don’t have that kind of cash to splash, we’ve recently been trialling Oliver Cabell’s Low 1 white kicks, which are basically the same shoe for half the price and a great Common Projects alternative.
 They’re so good we’ve included them in our list of the best white sneakers for men.

 Hand-stitched and lasted in Albacete, Spain, Oliver Cabell’s version is made from full-grain calfskin leather from Veneto, Italy, matched with Spanish cowhide leather for the interior lining.

-One of the boys in the BH office has been wearing his for three weeks now and would suggest ordering a half size smaller than your usual shoe size, as they run a little larger than normal and can be stretched out after a good session of wearing in.
+I’ve been wearing these for three weeks now and would suggest ordering a half size smaller than your usual shoe size, as they run a little larger than normal and can be stretched out after a good session of wearing in.

 They’re in such high demand, however, that stock is always running out, so be sure to snap up a pair or register your email for re-stocking updates.